Anish97/HighwayDriving/README.md

 5) Right Lane Change

 ### Keep Lane
 The ego vehicle would try to attain the maximum allowable speed if the vehicle infront of it in the same lane is sufficiently distant from it.
 Otherwise it decelerates, eventually travelling at the same speed as the vehicle in front and switching to the Left Intent state or Right Intent state.
 It tries to switch to Left Intent first, since it is assumed that in Left hand drive, overtaking from left is preferred.
+The target lane is the lane the ego vehicle is currently in.
 The sufficient distance is calculated as:

 ![alt text](https://github.com/Anish97/HighwayDriving/blob/master/Screenshot%202021-09-16%20at%201.00.50.png)